Koyil Kaalai: Critical reception

 Malini Mannath of The Indian Express wrote, "The film with screenplay-direction by Gangai Amaran has nothing new by way of story or narration".
 R. P. R. of Kalki criticised the film for its tiring plot, rotten sequences, lack of thrilling twists and three-to-four endings, adding that had the director applied his mind he would have at least made a perfect devotional film.

+Impact

+In 2021, a man was arrested after being caught stealing and selling coconut water, which the media compared to a comedy scene from Koyil Kaalai.